lindnerby/modulectl/docs/gen-docs/modulectl_create.md

 ### Configuration

-Provide the `--module-config-file` flag with a config file path.
+Provide the `--config-file` flag with a config file path.
 The module config file is a YAML file used to configure the following attributes for the module:

 ```yaml